Samsung Galaxy Watch 4 hands-on: two models with a big price gap but equally impressive features

 If you already own a Galaxy Watch 3 (which currently tops our best smartwatch guide), you should probably wait for the full review to see if it’s worth upgrading.
 For Android mobile users looking for a quality smartwatch experience with a range of impressive fitness features though, the two Galaxy Watch 4 models might be tough to beat this year.

-The Samsung Galaxy Watch 4 and Samsung Galaxy Watch 4 Classic are both set to release on August 27.
+The Samsung Galaxy Watch 4 and Samsung Galaxy Watch 4 Classic are both set to release on August 27 and there's a pre-order offer at Samsung that gives you $50 back in credit.
 We've got a few more hands-on reports you might be interested in today.
 Like the brand new Samsung Galaxy Z Flip 3 preview and Samsung Galaxy Z Fold 3 previews.